 Or if you’re in the mood for seafood, you really can’t go wrong with Annie’s Harbour Restaurant for fish and chips or other delights from the sea.

-Looking for More Newfoundland Hikes?
+More Newfoundland Hikes

 I’m not an expert on hiking in Newfoundland, but I enjoyed the chance to explore.
-I was able to check out a few places in Western and Central Newfoundland (and will have to return for Eastern Newfoundland one day!).
+I was able to check out a few places in Western and Central Newfoundland (and will have to return to Eastern Newfoundland one day!).

 Have you hiked to the Top of Twillingate?
 What was your experience like?
 Let me know in the comments below!